Guide to Caravan Security: Everything you need to know

 Caravan Registration and Identification Scheme

-The Caravan Registration and Identification Scheme (CRiS) helps to prevent and deter crime in caravans.
+The Caravan Registration and Identification Scheme (CRiS) helps to prevent and deter caravan crime.
 It is a national register of UK touring caravanners, similar to the DVLA.
-CRiS registration is important because it proves you are the registered keeper — it links your caravan’s unique 17-digit VIN number to your CRiS keeper record.
+CRiS registration proves you are the registered keeper by linking your caravan’s unique 17-digit VIN number to your CRiS keeper record.

 Keep your caravan safe

-So wherever you decide to store your caravan, whether that’s at home on your driveway, in a caravan storage park or somewhere else altogether, be sure to make use of security precautions to deter potential thieves.
+Whether you store your caravan on your driveway, in a caravan storage park, or somewhere else, make use of security products to deter potential thieves.

-Whilst you’re at it, make sure that you have a comprehensive Caravan Insurance policy to ensure that your purchase is protected.
+Whilst you’re at it, make sure that you have a Caravan Insurance policy to help protect your purchase.